-The Council has a comprehensive job sharing policy and encourages managers to consider the suitability of posts for job sharing when they become vacant.
-All vacancies are considered eligible for job share unless a Chief Officer related post can show that this would not be justified for a specific post.
+The Council has a comprehensive Job Share Policy and encourages managers to consider the suitability of posts for job sharing when they become vacant.
+All vacancies are considered eligible for job share unless a Chief Officer can show that this would not be justified for a specific post.